SuperMechs

 Introduction

-I love the SuperMechs game.
+I used to play the SuperMechs game.
 At first, I didn't like this game when I saw it.
 My heritage of playing mech-related games goes back to the Battle Tech board game and some of the first computer games for mechs such as The Crescent Hawks Revenge and Mechwarrior Mercenaries, way back in the day.
 I didn't like SuperMechs at first because I felt like they were "dumbing-down" some of the weapons and concepts.
 But I began to like this game.

 Now I love it!
 I guess I had to get used to it.
 So let me introduce you to some things I've learned while playing this game.
 Keep in mind that this page is a work in progress, so refresh the page.
 And if it doesn't change, delete your cache and try again.